Stovetop Shell Mac and Cheese

 Notes

-The flour-butter-milk base is a béchamel.
-It's the only thing standing between you and a grainy cheese mess.
-Don't skip it and don't dump all the milk in at once.
-Sharp cheddar matters here because mild cheddar barely tastes like anything once it melts.
+Critical insight: The flour-butter-milk base is a classic béchamel.
+It is the only thing standing between you and a separated, grainy cheese mess.
+Whisking the milk in slowly creates a stable emulsion.
+Sharp cheddar is mandatory; mild cheddar loses all its flavor once melted into the milk.

 More like this

-Smashed, crispy black beans with all the fixings.
-Cheap, fast, and nobody will ask where the meat is.
+Smashed, pan-fried black beans with all the fixings.
+Crispy, cheap, and fast.
+Nobody will ask where the meat is.